Damp and mould in rented homes

 If you’re not careful, mould can spread onto your clothes and furniture.
+This can damage clothes, like valuable waterproofs.
 To prevent this from happening, position your wardrobes and sofas slightly away from the wall so there’s a small gap in between.
 If they do start to smell of damp, take them to a dry cleaner to be professionally cleaned.

 When your tenancy comes to an end, you might choose to jump ship rather than spend another 12 months with that musty smell.
 Have a read of our blog ‘Best websites to find a rental property’ and start hunting.
 And if you do decide to move, these ‘End of tenancy cleaning tips’ will be invaluable...

 *Urban Jungle does not recommend any certain cleaning products and if using cleaning products must be careful doing so.

 Other articles you may be interested in: